Big Brother 8 (American season): Summary

 Following Mike's eviction, HouseGuests competed in the "Eliminator" Head of Household competition.
 For this competition, HouseGuests were asked questions about the previously evicted HouseGuests.
 If a HouseGuest answered correctly, they were able to eliminate one HouseGuest from the competition; an incorrect answer resulted in that HouseGuest being eliminated.
 Dustin was the winner.
 On Day 28, HouseGuests competed in the "Humpty Scramble" food competition.
 For this competition, the HouseGuests paired off and had to find a series of colored puzzle pieces that matched their clothing and piece them together to make an egg.
-The first team that successfully completed their puzzle would not only win food, but put five people on slop.
+The first team that completed their puzzle would win food and put five people on slop.
 Jameka and Jessica were the winners; they chose to put Dick, Jen, Kail, Nick, and Zach on slop for the week.
-Later that day, Dustin chose to nominate Jen and Kail for eviction.
+Later that day, Dustin nominated Jen and Kail for eviction.
 Shortly following this, Amber, Daniele, Dick, Dustin, Eric, Jameka, and Jessica formed the "Late Night Crew" alliance, with the goal of evicting the other four HouseGuests.
-When picking players for the Power of Veto competition, Daniele, Jameka, and Jessica were selected to compete; Eric was selected to host.
-Due to her religious beliefs, Jameka stated she would take Jen off the block should she win the Power of Veto as Jen had selected her name to compete.
+When picking players for the Power of Veto competition, Daniele, Jameka, and Jessica were selected; Eric was selected to host.
+Due to her religious beliefs, Jameka stated that she would take Jen off the block should she win the Power of Veto as Jen had selected her name to compete.
 On Day 29, HouseGuests competed in the "Vincent Van Veto" Power of Veto competition.
 For this competition, HouseGuests had to depict common Big Brother phrases in a series of picture puzzles.
 A correct answer would result in a HouseGuest gaining "Big Brother Bucks", while an incorrect answer would result in elimination.
-The winner of the competition would be the HouseGuest who had the most "Big Brother Bucks" at the end of the competition.
-Jameka was the winner.
+The winner of the competition would be the HouseGuest who had the most "Big Brother Bucks" at the end.
+Dustin was in position to win but chose to spend many of his bucks on prizes, leading to criticism from other players and leaving Jameka as the winner.
 On Day 31, Jameka chose to use the Power of Veto to remove Jen from the block, with Nick being nominated in her place.
-Feeling that Nick had voted for Mike the previous week, the Late Night Crew alliance hoped to see Nick go that week.
-Following more verbal arguments with Dick, HouseGuests Jen and Kail contemplated walking from the game; the two ultimately decided to stay.
+Feeling that Nick had voted for Mike the previous week, the Late Night Crew alliance (with the exception of Daniele) hoped to see Nick go that week.
+Following more arguments with Dick, Jen and Kail contemplated walking from the game; the two ultimately decided to stay.
 On Day 34, Nick became the fourth HouseGuest to be evicted from the house in a vote of six to two.